klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S01_What_are_accelerators.md

 ### A note on the name "GPU"

-Though usually called GPU computing or GPGPU computing, the accelerators still have an architecture similar to the programmable GPUs from 2010 and later, but may lack the full hardware rendering pipeline that one would expect on a true GPU.
+Though usually called GPU computing or GPGPU computing, the accelerators still have an architecture that is an evolution of that of the programmable GPUs from 2010 and later, but often lack the full hardware rendering pipeline that one would expect on a true GPU.
 The increasing demand for performance while the cost per transistor tends to stay flat or even increase a bit and while new semiconductor manufacturing processes don't deliver the gains they used to 15 years ago, resulted in an evolution towards distinct "GPUs" for compute (traditional HPC and AI) and